 be your name”?
 If so, they should think on why Jesus commanded them to pray

-differently and led by example.
+differently and led by example: "our Father."
 Not once, even in Jesus' long prayer in John

 17, does Jesus use the word Yahweh, but often uses the word "Father"